open-goal/jak-project/README.md

 ```

 Then you can run the tests, runtime, and compiler as normal and they will abort if ASan finds an error.

+### On Windows / Visual Studio

+Until 16.9 Preview 4, when attaching a debugger to the ASan build, you must disable breaking on Win32 Access Violation exceptions.
+See the relevant section `Debugging - Exceptions` here https://devblogs.microsoft.com/cppblog/asan-for-windows-x64-and-debug-build-support/#known-issues